urbit/docs/_index.md

 +++
-title = "Docs"
+title = "Development Docs"
 weight = 1
 template = "sections/docs.html"
 +++

-Welcome to the documentation for the Urbit project.
-This documentation is maintained by [Tlon](https://tlon.io) in a public [Github repository](https://github.com/urbit/docs).
+Welcome to the developer documentation for the Urbit project.
+This documentation is maintained by [Tlon](https://tlon.io) and the Urbit community in a public [Github repository](https://github.com/urbit/docs).
 Issues and contributions are welcome.

-If you already know what you're looking for, the easiest way to find it is with the search box located on the left.
+This documentation provides a series of explainers, guides, tutorials and reference material for assisting you in developing on the Urbit platform, or contributing to the Urbit project.
+If you're looking for documentation on how to *use* your Urbit ship, see our [usage docs](@/using/_index.md).

 ### [Development](@/docs/development/_index.md)